Skip to main content

 It’s hard to provide a single figure of how much we should have in our emergency fund.
 The amount will depend on your personal situation and comfort level.

-A few factors that you may need to consider when working out how much cash you need are:
+A few factors to consider when working out how much cash you need include:

-• Do you have a family that could provide financial assistance for emergencies?
+2. Do you have family members that could provide financial assistance for emergencies?

 Common emergency fund approaches: